 Margaret River, Australia

-Cape Lodge is located on Caves Road; only three kilometers from the Indian Ocean, close to the towns of Margaret River, Dunsborough and Yallingup.
-Sitting on its own secluded vineyard in the heart of the Margaret River Wine Country
+Cape Lodge is located on Caves Road, only three kilometers from the Indian Ocean, close to the towns of Margaret River, Dunsborough and Yallingup, and sits on its own secluded vineyard in the heart of the Margaret River Wine Country.